LeonAndrade/LeonAndrade.github.io/README.md

 ```
 <img src='img/transaction-amount.png' alt='transaction amount histogram'>

-With a quick glance at this histogram we can say that the mean (average )
+With a quick glance at this histogram we can say that the average is 523, but most of the prices are between ~50 and ~300.

 <br/><br/>